pivotal/docs-tap/scst-scan/offline-airgap.md

     # ...
     ```

-1. Edit the remaining `ScanTemplates` following the above example.
+1. Edit the remaining `ScanTemplates` following the earlier example.

-1. Unpause the paused objects by reverting the changes (i.e. remove the `packageinstall.spec.paused` fields).
+1. Unpause the paused objects by reverting the changes.
+For example, removing the `packageinstall.spec.paused` fields.
-At this point the scans should function in an offline manner.